talon/javascript-registry/packages/sip/README.md

 ## develop

-Everything that `test` does but also watches `lib` and runs again on file changes.
+Everything that `test` does but also watches `lib` and runs again on file changes 👀

-**Note**: Automatic JSDoc fixing is turned off to avoid infinite looping of this task.
+**Note**: automatic JSDoc fixing is turned off to avoid infinite looping of this task.

 ### Parameters